Our purpose at The Little Potato Company is “Save the potato. Feed the world, better.”

 Come join our rapidly expanding company and help us transform the entire potato industry – one little Creamer at a time!

 The Plant Manager is responsible for the management of the washing and packaging facility in a safe, cost efficient and timely manner through the allocation of employee, machine and raw material resources.
 This position will maintain high production standards, operational efficiency (profitability) and safety while meeting production objectives and standards.
-This position will report to the Director of Manufacturing and will be based in our Edmonton, AB, facility.
+This position will report to our VP of Operations and Supply Chain and will be based in our Edmonton, AB facility.

 - Assume personal responsibility for a safe and healthy workplace for all employees by actively participating in the leadership of plant safety programs and ensure adherence to all safety policies and procedures that promotes a world-class safety culture.
 Adhere to safe work practices and all safety policies and procedures.